Code-Institute-Submissions/MS2_Project_EuroTrip/README.md

 ### Deployment

-[AWS Cloud9](https://aws.amazon.com/cloud9/?nc2=type_a) was utilised for this project, changes were committed to git and pushed to GitHub as they were made using this IDE.
-To deploy this page to GitHub pages from its GitHub repository, you need to:

 To deploy EuroTrip to GitHub Pages from its [GitHub repository](https://github.com/brianscan14/MS2_Project_EuroTrip), the following steps were taken:

 1. Log into GitHub.